-Salvadoran tamales are a true treasure of traditional cuisine.
-Corn, the main ingredient since ancient times, has been the pillar of this delicious recipe that we honor today in our culinary legacy.
+El Salvadoran tamales are a true treasure of traditional cuisine.
+Corn, the main ingredient since ancient times, has been the pillar of this delicious recipe that we now honor as part of our culinary legacy.
 Let me take you to discover the origin of this delicacy through the following recipe.

-Salvadoran tamales are an essential part of the country's traditional cuisine.
-Corn, a protagonist since ancient times, is the main ingredient of this culinary delight.
+El Salvadoran tamales are an essential part of the country's traditional culinary heritage.
+Corn, the protagonist since ancient times, is the main ingredient of this culinary delight.
 Its origin and significance intertwine in a recipe that endures over time.

 We hope you enjoy preparing this exquisite recipe together.
-Let's get to work in the kitchen!
+Get to work in the kitchen!

 Tamales